arya-domain/HyperCap/README.md

 This repository contains the codebase and model configurations for **HyperCap**

-Note: A subset of the dataset has been provided for peer review.
-Upon acceptance of the paper, complete training code for captioning, and evaluation pipeline will be released under an MIT license.
+Note: Complete Dataset has been provided for review.
+Complete training code for captioning and evaluation pipeline will be released in future under an MIT license.

 ---